VersaceXcodes/construction-shop-finder/BROWSER_TEST_FIXES.md

-# Browser Testing Issues - Fixed
+# Browser Testing Issues - Fixed (Updated)

 ## Summary
-Fixed critical deployment and routing issues that prevented the application from functioning correctly in the browser.
+Fixed critical deployment and routing issues that prevented the application from functioning correctly in the browser. **UPDATED** with comprehensive network and server reliability fixes to address 502 errors, CORS issues, and request failures.

 ## Issues Identified